-I hope you will find our plugin recommendations helpful, in order to find all plugins you need for your own website.
-In general you should make sure that you only install plugins, you are really using on your site.
+I hope you will find our plugin recommendations helpful in order to find all plugins you need for your own website.
+In general, you should make sure that you only install plugins that you will actually use for your website.
 If you don’t need a certain plugin any longer, you should always deactivate and delete it right away.
-And as I said in the beginning, it’s also important to always use the latest plugin version.
+As I said in the beginning, it’s also important to always use the latest plugin version.

-Of course there are many further premium plugins out there, that we could recommend.
+There are many further premium plugins out there that we could recommend.
 But since this list is mostly for WordPress beginners in mind, we think that the free plugins will work just fine to get started.
-If you have worked with your website for a while or if you need anything very specific, you could always add premium plugins later on (premium plugins also mostly offer support, so that might be helpful to you as well).
+If you have worked with your website for a while or if you need anything very specific, you could always add premium plugins later on (most premium plugins also offer support, which you may find helpful).

 Which plugin would you like to see on our recommendation list?
 Do you have further plugins tips or do you think we missed any important plugins?
 Please write us a comment, we would love to hear your tips and recommendations!